Daycare Benefits for Dogs and Their Owners

 Many dogs are severely under challenged in their day to day life.
 Doggone Fun! provides your dog with a stimulating and enriching environment.
-We fulfill your dog’s social, mental and physical needs through social interaction with other dogs, plenty of physical exercise in our large play arena and many innovative and creative toys and games to keep your dog’s mind sharp and active.
+We fulfill your dog’s social, mental and physical needs through social interaction with other dogs, plenty of physical exercise in our large play arena, practicing and reinforcing basic behaviors such as; sit, name recognition and recalls, and many innovative and creative toys and games to keep your dog’s mind sharp and active.
 Providing this type of stimulation on a regular basis is a pet owner’s first defense against unwanted behavioral problems.

 Doggone Fun!
 Doggy Daycare Center offers a 2200 square foot, bright, indoor, air conditioned play arena for your dog to enjoy supervised play with other dogs.
 The play arena floors are covered with firm rubber matting for your dogs comfort, health and safety.
 Rest areas are available and equipped with comfortable dog beds for those dogs that need extra rest and solitude.
 The facility is ventilated with continual air turnover to reduce humidity and maintain a healthy environment.